 Being a cat breeder may be different from what many people imagine.
-We do not just interact with people contacting us wishing to buy a kitten or those having a question or concern about a kitten they may have gotten from us a while ago.
+I know that I do not just interact with people contacting me wishing to buy a kitten or those having a question or concern about a kitten they may have gotten from me a while ago.

-On average, I spend 2 to 3 hours a day answering cat owner's questions and concerns by email or by telephone.
+On average, I spend two to three hours a day answering cat owner's questions and concerns by email or by telephone.
 Many times, these are people I've had no previous contact with and who did not buy a kitten from me.
 However, they have an issue with their kitten and are hoping I will spend time allaying their fears.
-Occasionally, like many breeders, I feel like I'm the"Dear Abby" for the cat world.
+Occasionally, I feel like I'm the"Dear Abby" for the cat world.

 I want to be clear; I AM NOT A VETERINARIAN or even a VETERINARY TECHNICIAN.
 Therefore, I cannot give medical advice.
-All I have is my personal knowledge, based on my experience as a pet owner and breeder for over 30 years.
-I make this clear to anyone contacting me and every article on my website contains this disclaimer.
+All I have is my personal knowledge, based on my experience as a pet owner and breeder for over 35 years.
+I make this clear to anyone contacting me and my website contains this disclaimer.

 Many of the calls, are easy to address: